 - 3 tablespoons lemon juice

-Roll out the remaining half and cut into strips using either a pastry roller, small pizza cutter or sharp knife.
+- Roll out the remaining half and cut into strips using either a pastry roller, small pizza cutter or sharp knife.
 Place 3 to 5 strips of pie dough going one direction.
 Pull back every other piece, slightly.
 Then place one strip of pie dough the opposite way.
 Continue to do this and weave the crust until the entire pie is covered.
 Lightly brush the entire pie with an egg wash and sprinkle with granulated sugar.
-Place the entire pie on a half sheet pan lined with parchment paper.
-This will catch any juices that drip.